It can help increase the number of bowel movements per day and the number of days you have a bowel movement.

-Each 15 ml of Duphalac contains 10 g of lactulose as active ingredient, plus 1.5 g or less of galactose, 0.9 g or less of lactose, 0.7 g or less of epilactose, 0.3 g or less of tagatose and 0.1 go less fructose.
+Every 15 ml of Duphalac contains 10 g of lactulose as the active ingredient, plus 1.5 g or less of galactose, 0.9 g or less of lactose, 0.7 g or less of epilactose, 0.3 g or less of tagatose and 0.1 go less fructose.

 It is used orally for constipation and orally or rectally for hepatic encephalopathy.
 It usually starts working after 8 to 12 hours, but it can take up to 2 days for constipation to improve.

 Common side effects include abdominal bloating and cramps.
-There is a potential for electrolyte problems as a result of the diarrhea it produces.
-No evidence of harm to the baby has been found when used during pregnancy.
+There is a potential for electrolyte problems due to diarrhea it produces.
+When used during pregnancy, no evidence of harm to the baby has been found.
 It is classified as an osmotic laxative.

-In several countries, it could be purchased for approximately US $ 0.16 per 15 ml of syrup (10 g of lactulose) in 2015.
+It could be purchased for approximately US $ 0.16 per 15 ml of syrup (10 g of lactulose) in several countries in 2015.

 In the United States, the cost of this amount is approximately $ 0.63.
-Lactulose is made from the milk sugar lactose, which is made up of two simple sugars, galactose and glucose.
+Lactulose is made from milk sugar lactose, which comprises two simple sugars, galactose, and glucose.

-Lactulose is used in the treatment of chronic constipation in patients of all ages as a long-term treatment.
+Lactulose is used in treating chronic constipation in patients of all ages as a long-term treatment.

-The dose of lactulose for chronic idiopathic constipation is adjusted according to the severity of the constipation and the desired effect, from a mild stool softener to diarrhea.
+The dose of lactulose for chronic idiopathic constipation is adjusted according to the severity and desired effect, from a mild stool softener to diarrhea.

-Lactulose can be used to counteract the constipation effects of opioids and in the symptomatic treatment of hemorrhoids as a stool softener.
+Lactulose can counteract the constipation effects of opioids and in the symptomatic treatment of hemorrhoids as a stool softener.

-Lactulose is helpful in treating ammonia in the blood, which can lead to hepatic encephalopathy.
+Lactulose helps treat ammonia in the blood, leading to hepatic encephalopathy.
 Lactulose helps trap ammonia (NH3) in the colon and binds to it.

 It does this by using the intestinal flora to acidify the colon, transforming the free-diffusing ammonia into ammonium ions (NH + 4), which can no longer diffuse back into the blood.

-It is also useful in preventing hyperammonemia caused as a side effect of valproic acid administration.
+It is also helpful in preventing hyperammonemia caused as a side effect of valproic acid administration.

-Lactulose for hepatic encephalopathy generally requires relatively large oral doses three to four times a day, with episodic diarrhea and constant flatulence, almost a certain side effect.
+Lactulose for hepatic encephalopathy generally requires relatively large oral doses three to four times a day, with episodic diarrhea and constant flatulence, almost a specific side effect.

-People who take lactulose at this dose usually end up wearing an adult diaper and plastic pants for any activities outside the home or at night (with a chux pad for the bed) because diarrhea can occur quickly and without much warning.
+People who take lactulose at this dose usually wear an adult diaper and plastic pants for any activities outside the home or at night (with a chux pad for the bed) because diarrhea can occur quickly and without much warning.

 Small intestine bacterial overgrowth

-Lactulose is used as a test for small intestine bacterial overgrowth (SIBO).
-Recently, its reliability in diagnosing small intestinal bacterial overgrowth has been seriously questioned.
+Lactulose is used to test small intestine bacterial overgrowth (SIBO).
+Its reliability in diagnosing small intestinal bacterial overgrowth has been seriously questioned.

 A large amount is administered with subsequent tests of molecular hydrogen gas in respiration.

-The test is positive if there is an increase in exhaled hydrogen earlier than would be expected with normal digestion of colonocytes.
+The test is positive if there is an increase in exhaled hydrogen earlier than expected with normal colonocyte digestion.

 It has been hypothesized that a previous result indicates that digestion occurs in the small intestine.
-An alternative explanation for the differences in results is the variation in small bowel transit time between the subjects tested.
+An alternative explanation for the differences in outcomes is the variation in short bowel transit time between the subjects tested.

 No evidence of harm to the baby has been found when used during pregnancy.
 In general, it is considered safe while breastfeeding.